 - Windows XP:

-- Try opening Google Chrome again.
-A new “Default” folder is automatically created as you start using the browser.
+- opening Google Chrome again.
+A new “Default” folder will be automatically created as you start using the browser.

 It is recommended that you bookmark this page in case you need to perform the steps again.